HERMES-DKZ/OpenRefine-humanities/episodes/03-exploring-data.Rmd

 ## Text Facet

 Let us try this in practice.
 Once your MoMA sample dataset is loaded, find the column named `Department`.
-Open the column menu with the small awrrow next to the column name and choose **Facet → Text facet**.
+Open the column menu with the small arrow next to the column name and choose **Facet → Text facet**.
 A new panel will appear on the left side of the screen.

 In this panel you now see a list of all the different departments represented in your data, along with the number of artworks in each.
 You might see something like: